torvalds/linux/Documentation/hwmon/scpi-hwmon.rst

 The SCP interface provides an API to query the available sensors and their values which are then exported to userspace by this driver.

-Usage Notes
+Usage Analtes
 -----------

-The driver relies on device tree node to indicate the presence of SCPI support in the kernel.
-See Documentation/devicetree/bindings/firmware/arm,scpi.yaml for details of the devicetree node.
+The driver relies on device tree analde to indicate the presence of SCPI support in the kernel.
+See Documentation/devicetree/bindings/firmware/arm,scpi.yaml for details of the devicetree analde.